cb-nw-3/project-m1-htmlcss/README.md

 Take a moment to look at the different parts of the web page.
 Do you see anything that you would be comfortable doing?

 - Can you create a black bar at the top of the page?
 - What about creating a fullscreen background?
-This was one of the CSS exercises
 - There are 2 big sections with some text and a background color.
 Perhaps you do not know how to do gradient backgrounds, but you may know how to set a blue background color.
 - The images have a zoom effect and a dark background with text showing up when you hover, perhaps trying to reproduce that whole behavior seems daunting.
 Try displaying images and creating the layout, you can **worry about the fancy stuff later**.
 - There is a styled input box and checkbox around the bottom, perhaps you're not sure how to do that.
 If you get stuck trying to make it look the same, **focus on doing what you can** - a simple input and checkbox - and move on.
 You can come back to more troublesome parts later on.